interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

 ### Pre-requisites

-Before making the `createPeerByUrl` request, a few `backend` environment varibles about the Rafiki instance need to be configured:
+Before making the `createOrUpdatePeerByUrl` request, a few `backend` environment variables about the Rafiki instance need to be configured:

 1. `ILP_ADDRESS`: The static ILP address of your Rafiki instance.
 This should already be defined in order to support ILP payments.
 2. `ILP_CONNECTOR_ADDRESS`: The full address of the ILP connector that will receive ILP packets.
 Locally and by default, it is on `0.0.0.0:3002`.